NavinVishwaV/SecretAuction/README.md

-# SecretAuction
-A Tkinter-based bidding system application in Python Here’s the complete text for your `README.md` file, incorporating the MIT License and your GitHub username:

----

 # Tkinter Bidding System

 This is a Python-based bidding system application developed using the Tkinter library.
 The application allows users to submit bids, keeps track of the highest bid, and displays the highest bidder when bidding ends.